kpcoleman/SpaDecon/tutorial/Tutorial.md

 ```

-(2) If reading in data in the form of csv files:
+(2) If reading in GE data in the form of csv files:
 ```python
   #set working directory to spadecon_tutorial_data using os.chdir()